The leads you worked so hard to attract are now clicking around your website, thinking about whether or not they should become a client.

 That’s why it’s important not only to attract leads but also to capture them—ideally, by using a lead magnet.

-A lead magnet is an offer compelling enough that a prospective client would provide her contact information in order to receive it.
-It could be a piece of content (like this guide).
+A lead magnet is an offer compelling enough that a prospective client would provide their contact information in order to receive it.
+It could be a piece of valuable content (like a case study).
 Or it could be a free trial, a discount, an entry to a contest, or any other offer that your prospective clients would find valuable.

 Lead magnets are a win-win for your business and your prospective clients.
 A lead magnet assists prospects with the problem that brought them to your business, whether it’s a tutorial video that helps them develop a skill, a quiz that helps them determine what to buy, or a sample of a product they want to experience before purchasing.